News

 In Memoriam: Dr. Donald Leigh Anderson

 It is with great sadness that we announce the passing of Dr. Donald Leigh Anderson.
 He passed peacefully on Friday, January 17th, surrounded by loved ones in Vancouver, British Columbia.
 Don was born on June 20, 1934, in the small community of Scandia, Alberta.
-Don received his BSc degree in Civil Engineering at the University […]
+Don received his BSc degree in Civil Engineering at the University of Alberta in 1956.
+He then worked as a design engineer and field engineer in Edmonton from 1956-1960.
+He received his MS in Civil Engineering in 1962 from the University of Illinois and his PhD in Engineering Mechanics from Stanford University in 1965.
+He worked as […]

 UBC Civil Welcomes Dr. Bavisha Kalyan as Assistant Professor in Civil Engineering for Thriving and Equitable Communities